MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-modes.md

 - [**Mixed monitoring**](#configuring-mixed-monitoring-mode)

     This monitoring mode supports SQL on Windows only.
 In this monitoring mode, the management pack places its seed on each computer that has the System Center Operations Manager agent.
 This seed is then used to automatically discover all SQL Server on Windows instances.
-The entire monitoring is performed by Management Servers and Gateway Servers that are members of the SQL Server Monitoring Pool.
+The entire monitoring is performed by Management Servers and Gateway Servers that are members of the **SQL Server Monitoring Pool**.
+Custom management server resource pools are also supported.

     Only the TCP/IP protocol is supported in this mode.